Perfect hash function: Related constructions

+While well-dimensioned hash tables have amortized average O(1) time (amortized average constant time) for lookups, insertions, and deletion, most hash table algorithms suffer from possible worst-case times that take much longer.

+A worst-case O(1) time (constant time even in the worst case) would be better for many applications (including network router and memory caches).

+Few hash table algorithms support worst-case O(1) lookup time (constant lookup time even in the worst case).
+The few that do include: perfect hashing; dynamic perfect hashing; cuckoo hashing; hopscotch hashing; and extendible hashing.

 A simple alternative to perfect hashing, which also allows dynamic updates, is cuckoo hashing.
 This scheme maps keys to two or more locations within a range (unlike perfect hashing which maps each key to a single location) but does so in such a way that the keys can be assigned one-to-one to locations to which they have been mapped.
 Lookups with this scheme are slower, because multiple locations must be checked, but nevertheless take constant worst-case time.